dpc/rust-bitcoin-indexer/README.md

 which leads to around 5 hours initial blockchain indexing time (current block height is around 577k)... and then just 4 additional hours to build indices.

+I suggest using `tx/s` metric to estimate completion.

 ### Run

 Now everything should be ready.
 Compile and run with: